Becoming a mum is life-changing in more ways than one. Eve explains how it changed her.

 It was only after watching this Ted Talk by Susan Cain about the power of the introvert, that I realised that it is ok to be an introvert.
 In fact, it is pretty awesome.
 Introverts are wired differently to extroverts and feed off quiet instead of people.
 Everything just made sense after years and years of self-doubt.

 My son is now 8 and I can totally see the same traits in him that I had.
 Fear of new experiences, not wanting to go to parties and hiding behind me.
 Or his little sister.
-I wrote a blog about him and his introversion.
 So glad I have the experience to guide him through his life without worrying about him being too quiet.
 He is just perfect as he is.

 And my daughter, well she'll be just fine.
 She knew she was fierce the minute she came earthside and woe betide anyone telling her otherwise.